basilio-joseph-lee/basilio-joseph-lee/README.md

 `Full-Stack Web Developer` | `Mobile App Developer`

-> I build and ship **end-to-end web & mobile apps** — from UI to backend to deployment.
-> Currently growing as a **Flutter Mobile Developer intern at BMware Business Solutions Enterprises Inc.**,
-> where I'm building real-world mobile solutions.
-Always exploring new technologies and eager to
-> integrate AI into products that solve real problems.
+I build interactive, user-friendly web and mobile systems end-to-end — UI, backend, and deployment.
+Always exploring new technologies and eager to integrate AI into products that solve real problems.

 ---